Skip to main content

 Pair another workspace, or disconnect oneThe Slack row’s menu under Where Claude Tag works; see Manage workspaces

-The Access bundle’s name, connections, repos, plugins, or instructionsAccess bundles in the left navigation, or any scope’s panel on the Slack tab; see Give Claude access
+The Access bundle’s name, connections, domains, repos, plugins, or instructionsAccess bundles in the left navigation, or any scope’s panel on the Slack tab; see Give Claude access

 Whether Claude Tag is enabled at allThe Enable Claude Tag for your organization toggle at the top of the admin page